ashm8206/Resources-For-ML/README.md

 ## B. Getting into the mathematics:
    ### Probability
- - 1 A) I belive this is a far better book to get into probability than the one that follows [Pattern Recognition and Machine Learning, Christopher Bishop](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf)
+ - 1A) I belive this is a far better book to get into probability than the one that follows [Pattern Recognition and Machine Learning, Christopher Bishop](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf)
- - 1 B) Read on the mathematical foundations bit,just basics the math is still too difficult to comprehend for a beginner by my guesstimate [Pattern Classification - Duda, Hart](https://github.com/Jane333/Mustererkennung/blob/master/Pattern%20Classification%20by%20Richard%20O.%20Duda%2C%20David%20G.%20Stork%2C%20Peter%20E.Hart%20.pdf)
+ - 1B) Read on the mathematical foundations bit,just basics the math is still too difficult to comprehend for a beginner by my guesstimate [Pattern Classification - Duda, Hart](https://github.com/Jane333/Mustererkennung/blob/master/Pattern%20Classification%20by%20Richard%20O.%20Duda%2C%20David%20G.%20Stork%2C%20Peter%20E.Hart%20.pdf)

  You may start either with 1A / 1B, i strongly recommend 1A + 2 to get a hold on probability
- - 2 A) Follow quickly with [Bayesian Reasoning And Machine Learning](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/090310.pdf)
+ - 2A) Follow quickly with [Bayesian Reasoning And Machine Learning](http://web4.cs.ucl.ac.uk/staff/D.Barber/textbook/090310.pdf)
- - 2 B) Probability bits from [All of Statistics: A Concise course in statistical inference by Larry Wasserman](http://www.bioinfo.org.cn/~wangchao/maa/w.statistic.pdf)
+ - 2B) Probability bits from [All of Statistics: A Concise course in statistical inference by Larry Wasserman](http://www.bioinfo.org.cn/~wangchao/maa/w.statistic.pdf)
  - 3) Supplement with the following to dvelve into scary math territory [Ian Goodfellow book on Deep learning](https://github.com/janishar/mit-deep-learning-book-pdf/blob/master/complete-book-pdf/deeplearningbook.pdf)

  ### Statistics
-  - 1)Start with this and no other  [All of Statistics: A Concise course in statistical inference by Larry Wasserman](http://www.bioinfo.org.cn/~wangchao/maa/w.statistic.pdf)
+  - 1) Start with this and no other  [All of Statistics: A Concise course in statistical inference by Larry Wasserman](http://www.bioinfo.org.cn/~wangchao/maa/w.statistic.pdf)
-  - 2)Easy and implemented in python [Think stats](http://greenteapress.com/thinkstats/thinkstats.pdf)
+  - 2) Easy and implemented in python [Think stats](http://greenteapress.com/thinkstats/thinkstats.pdf)
   - 3)[Statistics with R by Andy Field](http://www.amazon.com/gp/product/1446200469) **Especially to Learn R**
   - 4)Just to Compliment above readings you may try out[Intro to bayesian statistics by William Bolstad](https://thenigerianprofessionalaccountant.files.wordpress.com/2013/04/intro-bayesian-statistics.pdf)
   - 5)Finish with this, this by far is the most challenging and detailed explanations[The Elements of Statistical Learning: Data Mining, Inference and Prediction](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)